steffenhaug/plox/report.md

 \LaTeX.
 Of course, there are many more types of equations to typeset than integrals, but I will leave it at this proof of concept for now, because I hope that it might be feasible to integrate a "proper"
-\TeX compiler down the line
+\TeX\ compiler down the line
-([This dead project](https://github.com/ReTeX/ReX) looks mostly usable but it does font-related stuff in really strange ways) , and I'd rather move on to writing other geometry.
+([This dead project](https://github.com/ReTeX/ReX) looks mostly usable but it does font-related stuff in really strange ways), and I'd rather move on to writing other geometry.

 # Circles, points and circle arcs
 Finally, we can leave the land of implicit geometry and do something relatively easy.
-Circles, as we know, has an explicit definition: $x^2 + y^2 = R^2$.
+Circles, as we know, has an explicit definition: $x^2 + y^2 = r^2$.
 There are still some questions to answer, such as how do we make a _nice_ anti-aliased circle with variable thickness, and how do we render just part of the circles arc?
 The simplest thing to reach for is a textured quad, of course.
-It just needs to be big enough to contain $2WR$, where $W$ is the circles width, and $R$ is the circles radius.
+It just needs to be big enough to contain $2wr$, where $w$ is the circles width, and $r$ is the circles radius.

 To get anti-aliasing we can use one of my favorite tricks:
 Given a quantity `R`, `fwidth(R)` gives the screen-space derivative of this quantity,